Ngombo/wordcloudpdf/README.md

 **<ins>obs</ins>**: nltk sometimes requires installling from the command line e.g. pip install nltk==2.0.5.

+* wordcloud  => To prepare the enablers and customize the wordcloud

-* wordcloud (if right-clic does not work, launch in the system cmd > pip install wordcloud.
+if right-clic does not work, launch it from the system cmd > pip install wordcloud.

-Microsoft Visual C++ 14.0 is required. https://www.scivision.dev/python-windows-visual-c-14-required/)
+**<ins>obs</ins>**: Microsoft Visual C++ 14.0 is required.
+Follow further instruction on https://www.scivision.dev/python-windows-visual-c-14-required/)

 * PyPDF2 => To extract all the text from the pdf file into a stream
 * numpy => Optional use, to create a shape (mask) for the wordcloud
 * PIL => to create a shape (mask) for the wordcloud